 In case of non-respect of the GDPR, a fine of up to 4% of the global annual revenue of the company may be imposed.
 Any person, competitor or consumer protection association can file a complaint and claim damages.
 As for the national control authorities, they can limit the processing of data.

 Some people are pleased with the reform, others consider it paternalistic.
 Regardless, it is imperative that the company adopt the necessary measures to comply with the regulation.
-Our IP/ICT solutions department can assist you in this mission and assist people who want to exercise their rights.
+Our team can assist you in this mission and assist people who want to exercise their rights.

 Your colleagues are also citizens

 The GDPR establishes new rights for citizens...some of whom are your employees.
 Some examples: the right to explicit consent, the right over the use of data, the right to access and rectification, the right to be forgotten, the right to object.
 This creates certain obligations for the companies (and they are numerous!) that process internal and external personal data.

 The principle is that a company is responsible for the processing of data and that the protection of this data represents the norm.
 As a consequence, the company must keep an up-to-date register of data processing, take organisational and technical measures to protect this data and implement the necessary protection mechanisms; for example, to prevent data leaks or to protect data during a transfer.
 Companies must also evaluate and document the impact of data protection on their own activity.
 In some cases, they are obliged to designate a Data Protection Officer (DPO).